USL League Two

 The 2012 season began with a change of head coach, welcoming Rutgers University - Camden head coach Tim Oswald to the club.
 The Nor’easters put together a 13-3-0 regular season record, which was the best record in the Eastern Conference.
 The following year, they won the Eastern Conference championship and reached the Third Round of the Lamar Hunt US Open Cup where they narrowly lost to the Philadelphia Union when the MLS side scored the game-winning goal in second half stoppage time.
 In 2016, the club added to its trophy case by winning another Eastern Conference title as Chevaughn Walsh became the first player in club history to win the PDL scoring title and the second to be named the league's most valuable player, Ruben Mingo being the first in 2004.

-Since joining the PDL in 2003, the Nor’easters have the sixth-best regular season record and the sixth-best home record.
+Since joining USL League Two in 2003, the Nor’easters have the seventh-best regular season record and the fourth-best home record.